CIF Parser¶

 The usual way is to parse a file or a string into a document (DOM) that can be easily accessed and manipulated.

-Alternatively, from C++ only, one can define own PEGTL Actions for to the grammar rules from
+Alternatively, from C++ only, one can define own PEGTL Actions for the grammar rules from

 cif.hpp